Which appliances use the most electricity?

 - Water Heater-The biggest problem with a water heater is that it keeps water hot all the time.
-This means that energy is constantly being used to keep water heated.
+This means that energy is constantly being used to keep the water heated.
 This results in around 15% of your electricity bill.
 I often tell the story of how our dishwasher broke a few years back and it took us several weeks to get around to calling the repairman.
 (We didn’t have kids yet, so we only had half as many dishes as we do now.)
 During the time that our dishwasher was out of service, our electric bill went down 20%.
 That’s a combination of the electricity to run the dishwasher plus what it was using in hot water.
-Money Saving Tip: Handwash the easy stuff like glasses and utensils.
+Money-Saving Tip: Handwash the easy stuff like glasses and utensils.
 Take shorter showers.
-Use less hot water (cleaning, washing machine, etc.) You can look into one of those on-demand water heaters, but often times you end up using a lot more water drawing up warm water.
+Use less hot water (cleaning, washing machine, etc.) You can look into one of those on-demand water heaters, but oftentimes you end up using a lot more water drawing up warm water.
 Talk with an expert before you buy it.
 (Also know that if you buy one of those newer water heaters that heat it at the source, it takes excess water to make that happen.
 Can’t win!)

 - Electric Oven-Go outside and watch your meter when you have your electric oven running.
 You will be shocked at how fast the dial spins.
 Depending on the age of your oven, you may be spending a lot to run it.
-Money saving tip: Do not preheat for an excessive amount of time.
-Use a Crock Pot instead of slow roasting in the oven.
+Money-saving tip: Do not preheat for an excessive amount of time.
+Use a Crock-Pot instead of slow roasting in the oven.
 Combine cooking whenever you can.

 - TV-Believe it or not, your TV and TV accessories also eat up a lot of energy.
-Not only does watching TV and playing games or watching movies use resources, but you’re using resources even when you’re not watching TV.
+Not only does watching TV and playing games use resources, but you’re using resources even when you’re not watching TV.
 Appliances like TVs use what is called vampire power.
 That means that even when the devices are turned off, they are using power.
 This is because the TV needs to have the power to detect the remote.
-Money Saving Tip: Put your TV and devices on a surge protector and switch it off each evening to prevent this from happening.
+Money-Saving Tip: Put your TV and devices on a surge protector and switch it off each evening to prevent this from happening.